 The Standard Bank Group complies with the principles of the Code of Corporate Practices and Conduct (King Code).
 The principles of the King Code determine the standards for the Group's governance framework and practices.
-Stanbic Bank Botswana is guided by these principles.
-In addition, compliance with applicable legislation, regulations, standards and codes remains an essential characteristic of the Bank's culture.
-The Board of Directors monitors compliance with these by means of management reports.
-Information on the outcomes of any significant interaction with key stakeholders, such as the Bank's regulators, is also provided to the Board.
-The Bank complies with all applicable legislation, regulations, standards and codes in Botswana.
+Stanbic Bank Botswana Limited (the bank) is guided by these principles.
+In addition, compliance with applicable legislation, regulations, standards and codes remains an essential characteristic of the bank's culture.
+The Board of Directors monitor compliance with these by means of management reports.
+Information on the outcomes of any significant interaction with key stakeholders, such as the bank's regulators, is also provided to the Board.
+The bank complies with all applicable legislation, regulations, standards and codes in Botswana.

-The Stanbic Bank Botswana Board
+The Stanbic Bank Botswana Limited Board

-The Board of directors of Stanbic Bank Botswana Limited have deep experience and diverse skills, which collectively ensure that the Board operates effectively to protect and create value in the design and delivery of the Bank's strategy, and in the execution of its duties.
+The Board of directors of Stanbic Bank Botswana Limited have deep experience and diverse skills, which collectively ensure that the Board operates effectively to protect and create value in the design and delivery of the bank's strategy, and in the execution of its duties.